| The sections to be presented will

 patient often show weight gain, hypo activity, and increased

+serum TSH.
 Adrenal insufficiency may cause

 bradycardia, hypotension, lethargy, decreased oral intake,